ccabanero/template-express-graphql/README.md

 * A root query 'jumps into the object graph'.
 * The root query type provides us multiple access points to the object graph (e.g. start querying from user, start querying from company)
+* The root query lets us know how to query by providing:
-* We define the name of the field we can query, the input arguments, and then define how to resolve to another object in the graph when executing the query
+	*  the name of the field we can query
+	*  the input arguments required
+	*  the resolve function to navigate to another type

 #### Resolve Functions